shopware/admin-extension-sdk/docs/docs/guide/internals/how-it-works.md

 // language = { languageId: '1a2b3c...', systemLanguageId: '9f8g7h...', }
 ```

-And this was it!
-The app or plugin has got the data from the administration.
-It looks like a simple call.
-But it does a lot in the background.
+And this is basically it!
+The app or plugin has now got the data from the Administration.
+It all just looks like a simple call, but there is a lot going on in the background.

 ## Sending methods
 In normal cases you can't add methods to JSON objects which will get stringified.
-In our case we think it would makes the life of many developers easier if they can also use their methods in the calls.
+But in our case we are convinced it would make the many developers' lives much easier if they can also use their own methods in the calls.

-To handle these edge-case we are converting the methods to information objects like this:
+To handle these edge-cases we are converting the methods to information objects like this:
 ```js
 {
   __type__: '__function__',